Smoking and Pregnancy Quiz

 The correct answer is

 Smoking increases the risk for an ectopic pregnancy.
-This is when the embryo becomes
+This happens when the embryo becomes implanted in a fallopian tube or another place outside the uterus.

-8. Women shouldn’t smoke while they are breastfeeding.
+8. You shouldn’t smoke while breastfeeding.

 You didn’t answer this question.